SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 :::note

-This IDE has long since been abandoned and it's not used in professional fields, but Orwell (an indipendent programmer) has taken it up and updated it.
+This IDE has long since been abandoned and it's not used in professional fields, but Orwell (an independent programmer) has taken it up and updated it.
 At the moment of writing, it supports the C++11 standard, and although the modern standard is C++14, we don't care about that for our learning purposes.